AerialRobotics-IITK/sensor-fusion-quadcopter/README.md

 ## AHRS CODE

 We finally wrote AHRE code in which the accelerometer , gyroscope and magnetometer's data was fused together to give a reliable ,fast and less unerring data .
-For this we combined the best parts of all these sensors and using kalman filter we tried to minimize the error.

-see our code ahrs.cpp
+Download the code `ahrs.cpp`

+In your offboard node paste the ahrs.cpp and make required changes in the CMakeLists.txt and package.xml .
+See our offboard node inside this repository .

+Now `catkin_make` and then source it.

+You can compare the published data from imusf and the rostopic /imu/data